foo123/modelview.js/README.md

 In MVC the **view** is usually procedurally generated in code (eg. a Java Swing View), whereas in MVVM the **view** is declaratively built (eg. markup).
 Thus the MVVM Controller is not an exact counterpart of an MVC Controller (at least in some implementations).

-The ViewModel controller binds a model to a specific (declarative) view.
+The ViewModel controller binds a model to a specific (declarative) ui-view.
 Which brings the next topic, **Declarative Data Bindings** and MVVM for HTML and JavaScript.

 **Declarative Data Bindings**

-Declarative Data Bindings are a way to define/declare in the ui markup how a specific ui element relates (binds) to the underlying model and logic.
+Declarative Data Bindings are a way to define in the markup how a specific ui element relates (binds) to the underlying model and logic.

 Ok, so why is it good to mix logic and markup (again) after so much trouble for clean separation of markup and logic??